RAFAS-IO/NEA/Back Up Documentation.md

 ## Description of Current System

 At the moment Steveo is using a light weight version of ubuntu called Xubuntu witch runs minimal software and uses Xfce for the gui to further decrease processing power.
-However form Steveos own experience and general consensus from online form surrounding Xubuntu the boot time could take as long as 4 minuets and according to one source the “boot time was never less than 30 seconds always between 30‑50 seconds”
+However form Steveos own experience and general consensus from online form surrounding Xubuntu the boot time could take as long as 4 minuets and according to one source the

-\n *https://itsfoss.community/t/linux-boot-time-is-more-than-windows-boot-time-on-old-laptop-pc/7343/1 a comment made by user **Mohit Bora*** because of this a task that could be taking Steveo a mere 20 seconds is taking him sometimes 4+ minuets a waste of time in The_Boss's eyes.
+“boot time was never less than 30 seconds always between 30‑50 seconds” ~ *https://itsfoss.community/t/linux-boot-time-is-more-than-windows-boot-time-on-old-laptop-pc/7343/1 a comment made by user **Mohit Bora***

+because of this a task that could be taking Steveo a mere 20 seconds is taking him sometimes 4+ minuets a waste of time in The_Boss's eyes.
 Even more detail about the current system:
 Xubuntu is a Linux distro based off of Ubuntu this worked well initially because of how easy it was for Steveo to flash the Xubuntu ISO on to a USB flash drive it was also a freely available tool and has lots of systems and pre-built commands that help with other testing later on.
 In my project i do not think I will be able to tackle all of the issues with it explicitly later on testing of the system with some of the tools Xubuntu has however I believe that I will be able to test if a system has BISO problems and early on booting problems and test if the computer can run a simple program and if the system has I/O problems.
 recap of problems I hope to solve:

       speeding up testing